-Text for the solo exhibition Still Time in Kourd Gallery, Athens, 2016 by the art historian and Benaki Museum curator Konstantinos Papachristou
+Text for the solo exhibition Long Days in Kourd Gallery, Athens, 2019 by the art historian and Benaki Museum curator Konstantinos Papachristou

 Maria Filippakopoulou has established her own personal and highly recognizable style.
 With each new work, her painting evolves and new elements are introduced, which lend themselves to more and more profound explanations.
 Wandering around Athens, she uses her camera to take down anything that might seize her attention, with her particular focus being the continuum between the urban and the natural environment.
 Her paintings trace their origins to these photographs.
 She manages to circumvent the peril of succumbing to a shallow photographic realism by imprinting a deeper emotional tension on her works.
 They are something much more than mere pretty pictures.

 Even a casual glance at the works in this exhibition will suffice to convince the viewer of Mrs Filippakopoulou’s ability to tell a story.
 She does so in a very economic manner, her stories being concise and not at all tiresome.
 She manages to avoid giving only one instant of the story, as she does not freeze time.
 Nor does she merely bind her story within a beginning and an end.
 Rather, she lays the basics of the plot and allows the viewer to complete it.
 She weaves in all eleven stories of urban everyday life, which can be taken one at a time but also as a whole.